openapi-ts/openapi-typescript/docs/cli.md

 _Note: this has a reasonable limit, so for example `maxItems: 100` would simply flatten back down to `string[];`_

 _Thanks, [@kgtkr](https://github.com/kgtkr)!_

+## Proxy support

+When the use of a corporate proxy is required to access the internet and/or download external definitions, please configure this using the standard environment variable ```http_proxy```.
+Make sure this environment variable is set when running ```openapi-typescript```